 Community Case Study – Dos Palais

 A proud community, Dos Palais is a model for schools across Haiti.
-Through the sheer hard work and determination of local people, the community is quickly becoming a holistic and sustainable community.
-When Free The Children first met with members of the Dos Palais community, the improvement of education was identified as a key focus for alleviating poverty and supporting long-term recovery.
-The old school was crumbling: dark, leaky and overcrowded classrooms were not sufficient to meet the school needs, and when the water project broke, students were left thirsty and unable to wash their hands.
-The teachers complained of insufficient teaching materials and children lacked any sense of school supplies.
-The school yard was full of mud and had no recreation facilities for students.
+Through the sheer hard work and determination of local people, the community is quickly becoming holistic and sustainable.
+When Free The Children first met with members of Dos Palais, the improvement of education was identified as a key focus for alleviating poverty and supporting long-term recovery.
+The old school was crumbling.
+Dark, leaky and overcrowded classrooms were not sufficient to meet the school needs, and when the water system broke, students were left thirsty and unable to wash their hands.
+The teachers complained of insufficient teaching materials and children lacked school supplies.
+The school yard was full of mud and had no recreational facilities for students.

-In collaboration with the community, the Dos Palais School was designed with children’s needs in mind and a deep concern for safety and the environment.
-While the land was donated, and the school is run in partnership with a community-based organization, all local workers (parents of the children) were employed in the construction process, which has contributed in a very significant way to the economy in the region.
-The school buildings are built to paraseismic code of high grade and durable materials.
+In collaboration with the community, Dos Palais Primary School was designed with children’s needs in mind and a deep concern for safety and the environment.
+The land was donated and the school is run in partnership with a community-based organization.
+Only local workers (parents of the children) were employed in the construction process, which has contributed significantly to the economy in the region.
+The school buildings are built to paraseismic code out of durable, high-grade materials.
 Construction in mountainous Haiti can often be destructive, but in Dos Palais, not a single tree was cut and the team worked with the natural grade of the land.
 Each school block houses two

 Less than six months following the earthquake, Free The Children broke ground on a new school site in Dos Palais.
-The new school s a full fledged educational complex, outfitted with brand new latrines that are easy to clean and maintain, a new well and handpump, enough classrooms to allow for growth, a school kitchen from which a meal is provided each and every day, and beautiful school grounds which parents and students work together to landscape and garden.
+The new school is a full educational complex, outfitted with brand-new latrines that are easy to clean and maintain, a new well and hand pump, enough classrooms to allow for growth, a school kitchen from which a meal is provided each and every day, and beautiful school grounds that parents and students work together to landscape and garden.

 The number of latrines built exceeds the UN standard of one latrine per 40 students.
-The well and handpump provide direct access to clean water for drinking, cooking and hand-washing at the school.
+The well and hand pump provide direct access to clean water for drinking, cooking and hand-washing at the school.
 Students are regularly being trained on hand-washing practices as well as personal hygiene habits, and in addition to providing coaching on health practices and health kits for students, Free The Children has been supporting local clinics to better serve the community.
-Free The Children has shipped millions of dollars in medical supplies to Haiti, and the Haiti team has ensured that they have reached the small clinics which serve rural community members.
+Free The Children has shipped millions of dollars in medical supplies to Haiti, and the Haiti team has ensured that they have reached the small clinics that serve rural community members.
 Further to these efforts, Free The Children supports a health education radio program that plays throughout the commune of Hinche, where Dos Palais is situated.
-Finally, a school lunch program serves a healthy and nutritious lunch to students every day.
-Future plans for Dos Palais include the seeding of a new school garden and establishing solidarity groups for parents to engage in livelihood and income development programs.
+To improve student health, a school lunch program serves a nutritious lunch to students every day.

 In October 2011 when President Martelly inaugurated the school, he opened his address after a moment of silently looking around the campus saying that he never imagined that he would arrive so far in the countryside to find a school that is a model for education in the country.

-Needless to say, the Dos Palais School is the pride and joy of the community that has poured so much hard work, labour and love into building it.
-Free The Children will continue to accompany the school community to see through the last stages of adopt a village and ensure sustainability of all activities.
+Needless to say, Dos Palais Primary School is the pride and joy of the community that has poured so much hard work, labour and love into building it.
+Free The Children will continue to accompany the school community to see through the last stages of Adopt a Village and ensure sustainability of all activities.